Tech4Civ

 Tech4Civ is a special section at DTU Compute.
 Our strategy takes its point of departure in the overall mission of DTU to develop and create value for society, using technical and natural sciences.

-Tech4Civ section January 2024
+Tech4Civ team January 2024

 Tech4Civ (Technology for Civilisation) is DTU Compute's strategy for ensuring open, inclusive, and democratic organisations and societies by empowering professionals, citizens, legislators, public and private leaders, and employees to understand and engage in the digital transformation and its impact on society.